Rosalind Plowright: International career

 In 1980, Plowright sang Manon Lescaut at Torre del Lago, Aida and Ariadne in Frankfurt, Ariadne in Bern and Ortlinde at the Royal Opera House.
 Her American operatic début was in San Diego as Medora in the United States premiere of Verdi's Il corsaro.
 Her debut at La Scala came in 1983 when she sang Suor Angelica.

 Since then, she has performed in major opera houses and companies around the world including Covent Garden, Hamburg (from 1982), Madrid (from 1982), Verona (from 1985), the Paris Opera (from 1987), Frankfurt, Munich, Berlin, Vienna State Opera, Athens, Rome (from 1990), The Metropolitan Opera, San Francisco Opera, Arena di Verona, Florence, La Fenice Venice, the Liceu Barcelona, Teatro Colón Buenos Aires and Municipal Theater of Santiago.

 With José Carreras, she sang Andrea Chénier at Covent Garden and recorded La forza del destino for Deutsche Grammophon.
 With Plácido Domingo she has performed Il trovatore and Die Walküre at Covent Garden.
 With Luciano Pavarotti she performed Aida at Covent Garden and a gala concert for 25,000 at the Arena of Verona.
 She sang Cherubini's Medée at the Buxton Festival, Lyon, Lausanne, The Royal Opera House, Covent Garden and Athens.
-Plowright also performed Norma in Montpelier, Pittsburgh (1985), Lyon, Santiago di Chile and Paris (1987) and in Oviedo and Bonn (1988).
+Plowright also performed Norma in Montpelier, Pittsburgh (1985), Lyon, Santiago di Chile, Paris (1987), and in Oviedo and Bonn (1988).

 Among the many conductors with whom she has worked are Carlo Maria Giulini, Riccardo Muti, Claudio Abbado, Zubin Mehta, Giuseppe Sinopoli, Wolfgang Sawallisch, Bernard Haitink, Antonio Pappano, Michael Gielen, Sylvain Cambreling, Semyon Bychkov, Seiji Ozawa, Mark Elder, Roger Norrington and Giuseppe Patanè.
 She also gave recitals with Geoffrey Parsons in over 20 international festivals.

-As an actress, Plowright has appeared as Grace Vosper in the BBC series The House of Eliott and with she played the part of Hermione Harefield in Anglia Television's The Man Who Made Husbands Jealous (1997), an adaptation of the Jilly Cooper novel of the same name.
+As an actress, Plowright has appeared as Grace Vosper in the BBC series The House of Eliott, and she played the part of Hermione Harefield in Anglia Television's The Man Who Made Husbands Jealous (1997), an adaptation of the Jilly Cooper novel of the same name.

 As a theatre artist, Plowright has appeared in the new musical comedy Two's a Crowd.

 In 1999 Plowright made her début as a mezzo-soprano as Amneris in Aida with Scottish Opera.
 In 2002 and 2003 she performed two of Cilea's operas with Opera Holland Park Adriana Lecouvreur and L'Arlesiana.
-In 2003 she made her Metropolitan Opera début as the Kostelnicka in Jenufa.
+In 2003 she made her Metropolitan Opera début as the Kostelnicka in Jenůfa.
 In the same year she returned to the Royal Opera House, Covent Garden, for Sweeney Todd as The Beggar Woman.
 In 2004 she performed her first Mother in Il Prigioniero in the Maggio Musicale in Firenze.